Official visual references

 Screenshots and trailer frames are used as visual anchors for the guide.
 Gameplay stats, locations, drops, boss routes, and build rankings remain labeled until they can be verified in the playable Early Access build.

-What is confirmed before launch
+What is confirmed now

 Fatekeeper is developed by Paraglacial and published by THQ Nordic.
 The official positioning is a first-person fantasy action RPG with melee, magic, exploration, progression, weapons, armor, relics, and handcrafted world spaces.